dwyl/elixir-invoke-lambda-example/README.md

 uploading/resizing/transcoding images/video.
 This non-core functionality
-still needs to work _flawlessly_ but it will not be invoked directly by end-users.
+still needs to work _flawlessly_ but it is not invoked _directly_ by end-users.
 Rather the Lambda functions
-will be invoked _asynchronously_ by `Elixir` with as little overhead as possible.
+are called _asynchronously_ and transparently by `Elixir` with as little overhead as possible.